bufbuild-ru/docs/docs/configuration/v1/buf-work-yaml/index.md

 # buf.work.yaml v1 config file

 ::: tip Note
-Buf now has a `v2` configuration available, where this file is no longer used.
-See the [v2 `buf.yaml` reference](../../v2/buf-yaml/) and the [v1 to v2 migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the new configuration and migration instructions.
+Buf has a v2 configuration available where this file is no longer used — for new projects, you should use v2 files.
+See the [v2 `buf.yaml` reference](../../v2/buf-yaml/) and the [migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the current configuration and migration instructions.
 :::

 The `buf.work.yaml` file is used to define a [workspace](../../../reference/workspaces/), where one or more modules can coexist and interoperate within a common directory.
 Workspaces make it possible for local [modules](../../../cli/modules-workspaces/) to import Protobuf files from other local modules, and unlock other powerful use cases that operate on multiple modules at the same time.